Skip to main content

 This is called the bedroom standard.

-Some councils use a different legal measure of overcrowding.
+Some councils use another measure for overcrowding.

 Apply for a council or housing association home